 DIA & High School Diploma

 Upon completion of 12th grade,students receive the U.S. High School Diploma and the German International Abitur (DIA) – as long as they meet the requirements for both.
 The U.S. High School Diploma requires completion of 21 credits including the completion of U.S. History and community service hours, while the DIA comprises a rigorous series of written and oral examinations.

-In 2017 the German International Abitur Exam diploma will be awarded for the first time, parallel to the traditional Abitur diploma.
+In 2017, the German International Abitur (DIAP) will be awarded for the first time, parallel to the traditional Abitur diploma.
 After 2020, the updated version, the German International Abitur (DIA) will be the standard diploma offered to graduates of the German International School Washington D.C.